History | Athletic Club Official Website

 The new generation of Lions

-Before Spanish football incorporates foreign players, the Club reinforces its commitment to youth.
+Before Spanish football incorporates foreign players, the club reinforces its commitment to youth.
 Athletic Under-18s (1960) and Bilbao Athletic (1964) are created.
 In addition, Lezama, the first purpose-built football academy in the country, is designed (1969).
 This new generation of Lions, with José Ángel Iribar as goalkeeper, end the decade with another Copa title.

 1960